hoznas/unlambda/README.md

 # unlambda

-unlambda interpriter by golang. supported is "s k i ` r .x" only.
+unlambda interpriter by golang. supported operator is "s k i ` r .x" only.